IPNEWPAY/doc-acq/docs/self-hosted/administration.md

 ### Create a namespace

-Add namespace to a local running instance of ShellHub.
+Add namespace to a local running instance of Newpay Docs.

 **Usage**: `bin/namespace create <namespace> <owner> [tenant]`